michimussato/PyPELyNE/README.md

 - connecting individual tools
 - shot-/asset-based node trees
 - single console for all processes with color coded output
+- export assets with all its dependencies from a project to the central asset library (not yet fully functional)
-- use of central asset library (not yet fully functional)
+- referencing content from central asset library into a project (not yet fully functional)
 - automatic screen recording (i. e. for making of's/breakdowns with high compression)
 - task locking (when it's in use by someone else)
 - data flow visualization (reusable data and dependencies)